snrism/c2pa-service-example/README.md

 ### Overview of the app

-The code in `server.js` contains all the server-side logic.
+The code in `server.py` (re-write of server.js) contains all the server-side logic.
 It defines three routes:
 - GET `/version` displays the version of c2patool being used
 - POST `/upload` uploads a file, adds a C2PA manifest, and returns a URL.
 - GET `/`, the default route, serves `client/index.html`, which is a simple page with a user interface you can use to upload one or more files.
 The associated client JavaScript is in [`client/index.js`](https://github.com/contentauth/c2pa_service_example/blob/main/client/index.js).
 Selecting files triggers a [client JavaScript event listener](https://github.com/contentauth/c2pa_service_example/blob/main/client/index.js#L89) that calls the `/upload` route for each file and then calls the [`addGalleryItem`](https://github.com/contentauth/c2pa_service_example/blob/main/client/index.js#L19) function to display the returned image on the page.